khuan028/GamespawnSite/README.md

 # GamespawnSite
-A redesigned version of the Gamespawn website
+A redesigned version of the Gamespawn website.